kelleymic/getdata/README.md

 2. How all of the scripts work and how they are connected

 run_analysis.R
-- performs creates the two required tidy datasets as described in the assignment
+- creates the two required tidy datasets as described in the assignment
-- runs sequentially two R scripts
+- runs sequentially two R scripts, getData1.R and getData2.R

 getData1.R
 - creates the required tidy data set from raw data